 hours of Department approved training.*

 - During the third and subsequent 3 year license periods the foster parents must

 complete 24 total hours of Department approved training.

 * During each licensing period foster parents are required to take a minimum of one class

 in each of the identified training competency categories of:

 - Supporting the Caregiver family

-We recommend that every foster parent complete the Mandatory Reporting and Prudent
+We recommend that every foster parent complete the Mandatory Reporter and Prudent